Helicoprion: Whorl function

 Due to the narrow nature of Helicoprion's jaws, suction feeding is unlikely to have been effective, and Helicoprion is thought to have been a bite feeder.
-Biomechanical modelling in a 2015 paper by Ramsay and colleagues suggests that the teeth in the whorl had distinct functions depending on where they were in the spiral.
-The foremost teeth served to snag and pull prey further into the mouth, while the middle teeth speared and the hind teeth punctured and brought prey further into the throat.
+Biomechanical modelling in a 2015 paper by American biologist Jason B. Ramsay and colleagues suggests that the teeth in the whorl had distinct functions depending on where they were in the spiral.
+The foremost teeth served to snag and pull prey further into the mouth, while the middle teeth speared, and the hind teeth punctured and brought prey further into the throat.
 The prey would be squeezed between the whorl and the palatoquadrates during feeding.
 The labial cartilage served to provide support for the whorl.
-The unusual saw-like tooth whorl and the lack of wear on the teeth of Helicoprion implies a diet of soft-bodied prey, as hard-shelled prey would simply slip out of the mouth.
+The unusual, saw-like tooth whorl and the lack of wear on the teeth of Helicoprion implies a diet of soft-bodied prey, as hard-shelled prey would simply slip out of the mouth.